camrenkhoury/geneticsdrosophilaproject/README.md

 - The **Pi backend** requires hardware-facing dependencies.
 - The **host remote GUI** should not require Pi GPIO libraries.
-- **Local mode / simulation** may still touch more of the legacy dependency stack than pure remote host mode.
+- **Local mode / simulation** uses a broader local dependency stack than pure remote host mode.
 - Some `fin6/` workflows use a wider scientific Python stack than the minimal remote GUI path.

 ## **Safety Notes**